New Mexico residents brace for extreme wildfire conditions

 One was a construction worker whose work sites had all been reduced to ash.

 Melley reported from Los Angeles.
-Associated Press writers Susan Montoya Bryan, Felicia Fonseca in Flagstaff, Arizona, and Paul Davenport in Phoenix contributed to this report.
+Associated Press writers Susan Montoya Bryan, Felicia Fonseca in Flagstaff, Arizona, and Paul Davenport and Michelle A. Monroe in Phoenix contributed to this report.

 Caption